Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Characterizing the EnKF update

 \end{corollary} This is a unique characterization result of the EnKU.
-As the set of symmetry-free distributions is the largest part of $\mathrm{E}^\mathrm{EnKU}$, this is instructive for defaulting to the EnKU to avoid bias within $\mathrm{E}^\mathrm{EnKU}$.
-Moreover, even if some of these symmetries hold, one would still need to identify them in order to construct an exact conditioning map—a requirement that seems inefficient in sample-constrained settings.
+As the set of symmetry-free distributions is the largest part of $\mathcal{E}^\mathrm{EnKU}$, \Cref{cor:enkf_char} supports defaulting to the EnKU to avoid bias within $\mathcal{E}^\mathrm{EnKU}$.
+Moreover, even if some of these symmetries hold, one would still need to identify them in order to construct an exact conditioning map---a requirement that seems inefficient in practical and sample-constrained settings.

-\section{Beyond the Ensemble Kalman Update}
+\section{Beyond the ensemble Kalman update}